Parametrics of electromagnetic searches for axion dark matter: Axion DM interactions

 Equating this to the energy $g^2 J^2 / (2 M)$ absorbed from the pulse, we have

 This `sum rule' is analogous to the Thomas-Reiche-Kuhn sum rule for `oscillator strengths' in atomic physics~\cite{Sakurai}.

 By itself, equation~\ref{eqchisum} does give us any limit on the response in a specific frequency range, since the integrand could have large cancelling components.
 However, if $\omega \, {\rm Im} \tilde \chi (\omega)$ is always $\ge 0$, then we can bound the absorbed power from any signal.
 This obviously applies if the target is in its ground state (since a forcing can only add energy), or if ${\rm Im} \tilde \chi$ is equivalent to its ground-state form.
-For a 1D oscillator, the latter is true in any state, up to non-linearities.
-More generally, if the target is in a mixed state, where the probability of a microstate decreases with increasing energy, then the condition also holds.
+For a purely harmonic oscillator, the latter is true in any state.
+More generally, if the target is in a mixed state, where the probability of a microstate decreases with increasing energy, then the condition also holds, as we show below.

 These arguments are a generalisation of the pulse-absorption argument from~\cite{Baryakhtar:2018doz}, which was used to the determine the axion-mass-averaged signal power from a dielectric haloscope.

 The sum rule in equation~\ref{eqchisum} depends on the fact that laboratory materials are composed of particles carrying electric charges.
 If particles carrying magnetic charge existed (or more generally, particles with Amperian electric dipole moments), then it would be possible to violate the sum rule.
 This can be seen using a electric-magnetic duality transformation, under which a paramagnetic material is transformed to a material with negative electrical susceptibility.
 As we go over below, a dielectric medium gives $\int d\omega \, \omega \, {\rm Im} \tilde \chi(\omega) = \frac{\pi}{\epsilon V_b}$, so if $\epsilon < 1$ over some order-1 frequency range, the sum rule can be violated.
 This illustrates that the sum rule does have physical content, but is satisfied very generally for realistic laboratory systems.